bigdatagenomics/mango/docs/files/file-support.rst

 Accessing http files through Mango
 -----------------------------------

 Mango can copy and read http files.
-To do so, in mango-submit, set ``spark.local.dir`` to a path in the user's home directory:
+To do so, when running ``mango-submit``, set ``spark.local.dir`` to a path in the user's home directory:

 .. code:: bash